khankhadija/AgentDiscoveriesApp-JavaHibernate/README.md

 ## IntelliJ Configuration

-You can run `AgentDiscoveriesApplication` directly, but the frontend project must also have been built for it to serve the website.
+You can run `AgentDiscoveriesApplication` directly inside IntelliJ, but the frontend project must also have been built or else it can't serve the website.

-You can do this automatically by adding a 'build step' to the run configuration which builds the frontend:
+You can ensure this is automatically done by adding a 'build step' to the run configuration:
 Either `mvn build` or `npm run build` in the frontend project.

 Alternatively, you can serve the frontend using a development server: